rinapachkale/WAFMS-Project/README.md

 ![Image](https://github.com/rinapachkale/WAFMS-Project-Blueprint/blob/master/my-react-app1.png)

 Replace my-react-app with the desired name of your project.
 This command will generate a new folder with the project structure and necessary files and this might take some time.
+Once project created then open this project in VS Code (File -> Open folder).